Hope and Healing: Advances in Ovarian Cancer Treatment

 • Biomarker Research

-Biochemical markers are tests in tissue or blood that help specialists determine whether a person has the disease.
+Biomarkers are used to test in tissue or blood that help specialists determine whether a person has the disease.
 Scientists are studying blood tests for CA-125 and HE4 to determine how effective treatments are and their effects on the lives of people with ovarian cancer.

 • Technologies for Imaging